 Under its Funding Agreement with the Secretary of State for Education St Christopher's CE High School is not subject to a carry forward restriction on its reserves.
-As at the 31st August 2013 the Academy had reserves based upon its GAG of around 1.0%.
+As at the 31st August 2014 the Academy had reserves based upon its GAG of around 1.0%.

-The Governors have agreed to utilise £60,000 of the total reserves for capital expenditure to cover the costs of the major drainage works on the sports fields the work is expected to stretch over two years.
+The Governors have agreed to utilise £91,000 of the total reserves for capital expenditure to cover the costs of the major drainage works on the sports fields.

-4.4 Investment Policy
+4.3 Investment Policy